For years, Pokémon has managed to capture the hearts and minds of fans with its consistent yet addictive gameplay loop.

 Some of the more passionate and technically-skilled gamers have even created their own Pokémon games.
 Fans often modify existing games to create “ROM-hacks” along with original fan games that introduce new creatures, stories, and even gameplay mechanics.

-Here, we’ll be highlighting the best Pokémon fan games that manage to introduce new ideas while staying true to the spirit of the original games.
-We’ll be updating this list in the future with new titles, so make sure to check back.
+In this list, we’ll show you the best Pokémon fan games that introduce new ideas while staying true to the spirit of the original games.

-Pokémon Uranium had a lengthy nine year development period before releasing in 2016 and going on to become one of the most popular Pokémon fan games still to this day.
-Set in the new Tandor region, the game features over 150 original Pokémon designs and introduces a new “Nuclear” typing.
+Pokémon Uranium had a lengthy nine-year development period before releasing in 2016 and going on to become one of the most popular fan-made Pokémon games to this day.
+Set in the new Tandor region, this game features over 150 original Pokémon designs and introduces a new “Nuclear” typing.